Online Colleges in Arizona

 Arizona residents have exclusive access to the following grants to supplement their federal aid:

-- Arizona Leveraging Educational Assistance Partnership (AzLEAP) – Up to $2500 to residents who demonstrate substantial financial need (as determined by FAFSA)
+- Arizona Leveraging Educational Assistance Partnership (AzLEAP) – Need-based grant for students who demonstrate substantial financial need (as determined by FAFSA): Up to $2,500 per year

 There are also need-based and merit-based grants and scholarships available through each of Arizona’s institutions.
 To find out how to apply for these, simply contact the financial aid office at the school or schools you’re interested in.